-If you’re a typical car buyer, you’ve probably spent a generous amount of time deciding what model you want to buy, and in your research, you’ve come come across information on “trims” for that vehicle — whatever that means.
+If you’re like most car buyers, you’ve spent a substantial amount of time deciding which model you want to buy, and in your research, you’ve come across information on “trims” for that vehicle — whatever that means.

 The term “trim” is frequently used by automotive websites and salespeople but is rarely explained to the average shopper.
 Here’s what you need to know to make an educated decision on your next car purchase.

-While in the past, trim packages have typically been purely aesthetic— only adding non-functional touches like chrome accents and upholstery stitching —many automakers today actually include sets of higher-end technology features and/or performance upgrades in trim packages, which sometimes results in as much as 6-10 different trim levels being offered.
+While in the past, trim packages typically used to be purely aesthetic changes — only adding non-functional touches like chrome accents and upholstery stitching — most automakers today actually include sets of higher-end technology features and/or performance upgrades in trim packages, which sometimes results in as many as 6-10 different trim levels offered for a given model year.

-Trims are different from accessory packages in a couple ways.
-First, accessories are sometimes offered item-by-item, while trims come in a set package that cannot be modified.
-Second, some accessory packages can be added to a model regardless of what trim level it is.
+Trims are different from accessory packages in a couple of ways.
+First, accessories are sometimes offered a la carte, while trims are set packages that cannot be modified.
+Second, most accessory packages can be added to a model regardless of what trim level it is.